 Taking Professor Kelly’s claim in isolation, by his own admission, 75 per cent of air pollution-related deaths are caused by factors other than diesel emissions.

-According to the Society of Motor Manufacturers and Traders (SMMT), 40.7 of carbon dioxide (the main climate change gas) came from energy production.
+According to the Society of Motor Manufacturers and Traders (SMMT) in 2014, 40.7 per cent of carbon dioxide (the main climate change gas) came from energy production.
 Industry produced 15.5 per cent.
 Commercial vehicles and other road transport (buses, taxis etc.) produced 9.3 per cent and cars kicked out 13.4 per cent.

 Interestingly, the ‘commercial and other road transport’ category’s CO2 production comes from far fewer vehicles than cars’ share: only 12 per cent of the 31.5m vehicles on the road fall into that group.
 Let’s assume that many of this category of vehicles also have large thirsty, smoky diesel engines and you have another good reason why picking purely on cars isn’t the answer.